Electronic cigarette: Related technologies

 Other devices to deliver inhaled nicotine have been developed.
 They aim to mimic the ritual and behavioral aspects of traditional cigarettes.

 British American Tobacco, through their subsidiary Nicoventures, licensed a nicotine delivery system based on existing asthma inhaler technology from UK-based healthcare company Kind Consumer.
 In September 2014 a product based on this named Voke obtained approval from the United Kingdom's Medicines and Healthcare Products Regulatory Agency.

-In 2011 Philip Morris International bought the rights to a nicotine pyruvate technology developed by Jed Rose at Duke University.
+In 2011, Philip Morris International bought the rights to a nicotine pyruvate technology developed by Jed Rose at Duke University.
 The technology is based on the chemical reaction between pyruvic acid and nicotine, which produces an inhalable nicotine pyruvate vapor.
 Philip Morris Products S.A. created a different kind e-cigarette named P3L.
 The device is supplied with a cartridge that contains nicotine and lactic acid in different cavities.
 When turned on and heated, the nicotine salt called nicotine lactate forms an aerosol.

 The IQOS is a heated tobacco product marketed by Philip Morris International.
 It heats tobacco at a lower temperature than traditional cigarettes.
 The tobacco sticks reach a temperature up to 350 °C. It sold first in Japan since November 2014.
-On 2 December 2016, the United Tobacco Vapor Group's (UTVG) stated that they have been given a patent for their vaporizing component system. qmos from UTVG does not contain a wick or sponge and the number of components is 5 compared to 20 for traditional e-cigarettes.
+In December 2016, the United Tobacco Vapor Group's (UTVG) stated that they have been given a patent for their vaporizing component system. qmos from UTVG does not contain a wick or sponge and the number of components is 5 compared to 20 for traditional e-cigarettes.

 Pax Labs has developed vaporizers that heats the leaves of tobacco to deliver nicotine in a vapor.
-On 1 June 2015, they introduced Juul a type of e-cigarette which delivers 10 times as much nicotine as other e-cigarettes, equivalent to an actual cigarette puff.
+In June 2015, they introduced Juul, a type of e-cigarette which delivers 10 times as much nicotine as other e-cigarettes, equivalent to an actual cigarette puff.
 Juul was spun off from Pax Labs in June 2017 and is now available by the independent company Juul Labs.
 The eTron 3T from Vapor Tobacco Manufacturing, launched in December 2014, employs a patented, aqueous system whereby the tobacco is extracted into water.
 The e-liquid contains organic tobacco, organic glycerin, and water.